amcconn1/stock-dashboard/README.md

 ## 🚀 Live App
 👉 [Launch the App](https://novicestockplatform.streamlit.app/)

+## 📌 Problem Statement & Project Overview
+**Challenge**:
+Novice investors often struggle to make sense of complex financial data, leading to uninformed or emotional trading decisions.
+Traditional platforms either oversimplify the analysis or overwhelm users with raw data.
+**Solution**:
+The **Novice Stock Platform** bridges this gap by integrating diverse data sources — financial fundamentals, technical indicators, news sentiment, and social media sentiment — into an intuitive, easy-to-understand dashboard.
+By consolidating these signals into a **composite investment score** and providing interactive visualizations, the platform empowers users to make better-informed trading decisions without requiring deep financial expertise.

 ## 📝 Features
 - **Historical Snapshot**: Composite score over time with trade signals.
 - **Score Breakdown**: Visual deep dive into the fundamental, technical, news, and social sentiment scores.